 - Support the recruitment and retention of highly effective teachers - Differentiate salaries to reward teachers who perform well and raise student achievement - Enable the organization to shift compensation from factors that have not helped to raise student achievement or the quality of instruction to those that do - Reward professionalism and leadership

-What is the new compensation system?
+What is the strategic compensation system?

-Under the new system, the district has eliminated the traditional teacher salary schedule for classroom teachers.
+The district has eliminated the traditional teacher salary schedule for classroom teachers.
 The traditional salary schedule is replaced with nine effectiveness levels.